Customize Consent Preferences

 Hazard Complacency

-Why were the worker’s complacent about the Hazard?
-My guess would be that the General Contractor’s Management, Supervision, and even the Safety Manager were complacent about Hazards.
+Why were the workers complacent about the Hazards?
+My guess is that the General Contractor’s Management, Supervision, and even the Safety Manager were complacent about Hazards.

 My guess would be that they weren’t: